Skip to content

 Purpose

-Purpose of course.
-The course will examine individual choices and economies where all markets are competitive.
-More specifically, in the first part of the course we will analyze the choice problem of consumers and firms and determine the properties of individual and aggregate demand functions.
-We will conclude the first part with an analysis of individual choices under uncertainty.
-In the second part of the course we will investigate first which economic outcomes, or allocations, are feasible in these economies, and which outcomes are efficient.
-Next, we will analyze the properties of the allocations attained as equilibria when consumers and firms can trade in competitive markets.
-If time will allow we will conclude extending the analysis to dynamic economies under uncertainty, where agents can also trade in competitive markets for financial securities.
+The course will examine individual choice and competitive markets.
+In the first part of the course, we will analyze the choice problem of consumers and firms, and establish properties of individual and aggregate demand functions.
+We will conclude the first part with an analysis of individual choice under uncertainty.
+In the second part of the course, we will first investigate what economic outcomes or allocations are feasible in these economies, and what outcomes are efficient.
+We will then analyze the properties of equilibrium allocations when consumers and firms trade in competitive markets.

 Description